skupperproject/skupper-example-hello-world/README.md

     kubectl annotate service/hello-world-backend skupper.io/proxy=http

 Once the service is annotated, Skupper creates matching services on all the connected namespaces.
-Use `kubectl get services` on namespace 2 to look for the `hello-world-backend` service to appear.
+Use `kubectl get services` on `eu-north` to look for the `hello-world-backend` service to appear.

 Namespace `eu-north`: